hamzaiftkhar/100-Days-of-Code-with-Python/Day-10/README.md

 | translate()   | Modifies the string using translation mappings      |
 | upper()       | Converts all characters to uppercase                 |
 | zfill()       | Pads the string with zeros on the left               |

+Examples of these methods will be covered in the next day lesson.